Magayaga/xenly/README.md

 Xenly programming language should be command-line interfaces, web servers, and desktop applications.
 It is static and dynamic typing, readability, usability, and flexibility.

 ### Hello, World! program
-The following shows how a **"Hello, World!"** program is written in Xenon programming language:
+The following shows how a **"Hello, World!"** program is written in Xenly programming language:

 ```c
 // “Hello, World!” program